-Background information on AMs is provided in section 3.1-A-5.
-For both sub-options in this section, measures are set based on a variety of factors such that they are more restrictive when stock status is poor and more liberal when stock status is healthy.
+Background information on AMs is provided in section 3.1 on page 16.
+For both suboptions in this section, measures are set based on a variety of factors such that they are more restrictive when stock status is poor and more liberal when stock status is healthy.
 In addition, as described above, this method can provide an early warning of deteriorating stock conditions which can inform the setting of measures.
 The measures for all bins will be regularly reviewed to ensure that they remain appropriate and prevent overfishing.
 These aspects of this approach can be considered proactive AMs.